NorCal Junior Competition

 Good Sports Make Sports Great

-Did you recently host, attend or play in a junior event and want to nominate a player for going above and beyond to display good sportsmanship?
+Did you recently host, attend or play in a junior event (Junior Circuit, Tournament or Junior Team Tennis-JTT) and want to nominate a player for going above and beyond to display good sportsmanship?
 Fill out this brief form to recognize the player for making your recent tennis experience a great one.
-At the end of each quarter, USTA NorCal will randomly draw four (4) winners to receive a $50 gift card (Amazon, Tennis Warehouse, etc).
-Nominations may also be used toward determining Sportsmanship recipients for USTA NorCal's annual Junior Awards.
+Nominations may also be used to determine the winners of the Ace Attitude Sportsmanship Challenger and the Sportsmanship recipients for USTA NorCal's annual Junior Awards.

 Introducing a new webinar series by USTA NorCal to cover Junior Competition topics.